Shop Subscribe

 4 Easy Presidents’ Day Activities for the Classroom

 We know how much you love making the same paper Lincoln every year, but just in case, how about some fresh Presidents’ Day activities for your classroom?
-We’ve collected a group of fast, easy, and fun ideas for your celebration.
-Each idea not only incorporates a president or two, but also some STEM, physical movement, or art-related learning as well!
+We’ve collected some fast, easy, and fun ideas for your celebration.
+Each idea not only incorporates a president or two but also some STEM, physical movement, or art-related learning as well!

 Pretzel Log Cabins

-Use pretzel logs for building a fun and easy snack that commemorates Presidents’ day.
+Use pretzel logs to build a fun snack commemorating Presidents’ Day.
 If your school is peanut-friendly, then peanut butter makes an ideal mortar for building three-dimensional pieces.
 If not, kids can nibble and stack their way to a log cabin during snack time and learn more about how Abraham Lincoln lived in his early years.

 Cherry Tree Craft

 Complete a cherry tree on paper or as a three-dimensional piece to celebrate the story of George Washington.
 Combine the activity with a passage on our first President’s childhood and early life.
-Then create a three-dimensional tree craft made from recycled materials.
+Then, create a 3D tree craft made from recycled materials.
 Or you can use construction paper and other supplies to craft two-dimensional trees.

 Who Am I?